dineshkumar741/Variant-calling-workflow/README.md

       Raw paired-end FASTQ files.

-3. Quality Control:
+2. Quality Control:

       Initial quality assessment of raw reads

-5. Read Trimming:
+3. Read Trimming:

       Removal of low-quality bases and adapters

+   step 1,2,3 were not performed as they were not required for this project.

-7. Alignment:
+4. Alignment:

       FASTQ to SAM using BWA-MEM

-9. Post-alignment Processing:
+5. Post-alignment Processing:

       SAM to BAM conversion

       Sorting and indexing using samtools

-11. Variant Calling:
+6. Variant Calling:

       SNP and small INDEL detection using FreeBayes

-13. Variant Annotation:
+7. Variant Annotation:

       Functional annotation using SnpEff